gwpachlatko/anything-goes/_posts/2020-04-29-corona-lack-of-strategy.md

 <abbr>JHU</abbr> calculates their results based on figures drawn from a wide variety of sources (including social media outlets), while <abbr>RKI</abbr> counts cases reported by national health services only.
 Quite naturally, this leads to deviation.
 Yet deviation is definitely not what you want, when accurate information is paramount.

 Also, the wholesale collection of reported infections, deaths, and recoveries would be of use, if we already had a tested vaccine and were able to roll out a nationwide vaccination programme.
 Yet neither is to be expected for the time being.
-Consequently, these figures, routinely disseminated, only contribute to either public despair or false hopes.
+Consequently, these numbers, routinely disseminated, only contribute to either public despair or false hopes.

 The given situation in a neighbouring (or any one) country is perfectly irrelevant for the development of one’s own strategy and tactics.
 To compare Italy, Sweden, Germany, the <abbr>US</abbr>, South Korea, and Austria (to name but a few) is comparing apples and oranges.
 In terms of population density and distribution, capacity of individual health systems and general resources, but also lifestyle and mentality.